 Does a Security Analyst Trust Machine Learning Technology

-When we published a post on contextualize trust, several business officials started asking a question from our support executives that – Does a security analysts trust the analytical solutions that are powered by the Machine Learning technology?
+When we published a post on contextualizing trust, several business officials started asking a question from our support executives that – Does a security analyst trust the analytical solutions that are powered by the Machine Learning technology?

 Before we begin with the major technical part first, you have to revise some important terminologies.
 So let’s get started!

 - Machine Learning – Machine learning technology helps computer machines to learn and create assumptions like human beings.
 The capability of learning and analyzing is gained through data, expert skills, and presence in the real world.
 The algorithms could detect big data, convert it into information, assume future events, and reveal mysterious secrets from the stored data.
 This offers clients a measure to secure lives, assume those at heart disease and strokes’ risk, track possible threats, ignore data breaches, predict cloud threats, identify internal attacks, and stop cybercriminals.
 These algorithms could be aimed at addressing human nature to make predictions and, prevent internal malicious attacks.
 This secures companies from malware is as yet unaddressed by security products.